 The MARC U*STAR Program at UMBC is a research training scholarship program for undergraduate juniors and seniors majoring in the life sciences, physical sciences, engineering and mathematics.
 To be eligible for a MARC U*STAR award, students must have an outstanding academic record, a strong desire to pursue a Ph.D. degree and career in biomedical research or mathematics, and a demonstrated commitment to increasing the number of persons from underrepresented groups who pursue these goals.

-The program provides Trainees with individualized academic advising, guided preparation for graduate school, continuous administrative support and professional development activities to ensure a competitive edge in today’s scientific arena.
+The program provides MARC Scholars with individualized academic advising, guided preparation for graduate school, continuous administrative support and professional development activities to ensure a competitive edge in today’s scientific arena.
 Critical to this development is participation in a sustained individualized research project that is conducted throughout the academic year.
-Under the tutelage of an approved mentor, this extended research experience provides “hands-on” training while helping Trainees develop the critical thinking skills necessary to become a successful researcher.
-As a result, many of our MARC Trainees have co-authored publications in peer-reviewed journals while still undergraduate students.
+Under the tutelage of an approved mentor, this extended research experience provides “hands-on” training while helping MARC Scholars develop the critical thinking skills necessary to become a successful researcher.
+As a result, many of our MARC Scholars have co-authored publications in peer-reviewed journals while still undergraduate students.
 Additional activities include opportunities to interact with renowned research scientists, travel to national conferences and opportunities to present their own research in a scientific setting.
-These advantages make UMBC MARC Trainees extremely competitive enabling them to gain admission to the top PhD and MD/PhD programs in the country with 95% of our MARC graduates enrolling in a post-baccalaureate educational program.
+These advantages make UMBC MARC Scholars extremely competitive enabling them to gain admission to the top PhD and MD/PhD programs in the country with 95% of our MARC graduates enrolling in a post-baccalaureate educational program.

-MARC Trainees receive comprehensive academic and research support, and are required to live in campus housing.
-To be eligible for MARC Trainee status, applicants must have a minimum of 60 academic credits in addition to meeting academic performance standards.
+MARC Scholars receive comprehensive academic and research support, and are required to live in campus housing.
+To be eligible for MARC Scholar status, applicants must have a minimum of 60 academic credits in addition to meeting academic performance standards.